 PIR Sensor

-PIR sensor or passive infra-red sensor is a more advanced device.
-It comes with a motion sensor, so it is usually used in most security solar lights.
+PIR sensor or passive infrared sensor is a more advanced device.
+It has a motion sensor, which is usually used in most security solar lights.
 These detectors sense heat when someone is walking by and adjust the brightness of the outdoor solar lights.

 What Should I Do If the Solar Lights Are Not Working At Night?

-There are a lot of reasons why the solar lights might not be working.
-It can be because of faulty wires or a broken battery too.
-So, take a lot at some common problems and what you can do about them.
+There are many reasons why the solar lights might not be working.
+It can be because of faulty wires or a broken battery, too.
+So, look at some common problems and what you can do about them.

 Solar Panel is Not Receiving Enough Sunlight